Clinical Supervisor Training Course

 Billings, MT 59103

-Meet your Team of Trainers
+Team of Trainers

-Nathan Stahley, MSW, SWLC
+Nathan Stahley, MSW, SWLCMain Training Facilitator

-Stahley1 (1) Nathan is executive director of the Montana Chapter of NASW.
+Nathan is the executive director of the Montana Chapter of NASW.
 With over 15 years of experience working with diverse populations and teams across social service and public health sectors, he has led and supervised individuals and teams, developed programs, and worked directly with clients.
 Nathan has a Master of Social Work from the University of Montana and is currently completing his hours as a supervisee for his LCSW.
 Nathan has facilitated many workshops and trainings across Montana and has spoken at national conferences including the National Association of County & City Health Officials annual meeting.
 Nathan has always called Montana home and enjoys hiking, fishing, and watching live music across Big Sky Country.

 Megan Bailey, LCSW, LMFT, LAC